knutanders/arcticfoxlitters/README.md

 # arcticfoxlitters
 Data and reproducible code for manuscript <i/> "Reproductive senescence in cyclic environments   : effects of maternal age on reproductive performance in the Arctic fox"</i>.

-Output from rendering the Quarto markdown file is provided as an HTML document.
+Output from rendering the Quarto markdown file is provided as a PDF document.
 <br/>
 <br/>
 <br/>